 Located in the center of the Reading Terminal Market, which is only about two blocks from City Hall, Carmen’s has some of the best sandwiches in the city.
 I have my usual plain Cheesesteak with Cheese Wiz.

-Inside the Reading Market Terminal by Carmine’s
+Inside the Reading Market Terminal in the seating area by all the restaurants

-Sorry New York City, we do a lot of things great up here but cheesesteaks like this are not one of them.
-They load a fresh, soft chewy hoagie bun up with thin sliced steaks and then load that up with loads of Cheese Wiz.
 Biting into that sandwich is heaven on earth and I enjoy every bite of it.
 It is always funny to see the staff watch me enjoy my sandwich and the guy that looks like the owner likes it that I enjoy it so much (See TripAdvisor review).
 It is also fun to talk to the other guests because they come here from all over for the same reason.

 Carmine’s at North 51 12th Street for Cheesesteaks is great!
+(Closed October 2024)

 My next part of the trip was to Beiler’s Bakery, which has some of the best doughnuts in the world.
 These little gems are so beautifully displayed and are constantly being refilled that I do not think that there is a stale doughnut ever in that case.
 The line wrapped around the counter.

-Don’t miss the selection of doughnuts at Beiler’s at 51 North 12th Street
+Don’t miss the selection of doughnuts at Beiler’s at 51 North 12th Street.

-It is fun to watch the doughnuts fried out in front of you and then cooled on the racks.
-Then each doughnut is hand filled and glazed right in front of the customers behind the glass.
-All of their fillings are hand-made and are oh so good.
 I had a strawberry glazed with what tasted like fresh strawberry jelly and I had a peppermint cream filled doughnut that was a specialty for the holidays that had just a hint of the peppermint sweetness.
 It was a hard choice though.
 I could have eaten a dozen but you have to be good here (See TripAdvisor review).

 After lunch was over it was off to the Philadelphia Museum of Art to see the “Paint the Revolution: Mexican Modernism 1910-1950”, which was well-worth the trip.
 You don’t get to see much of this art in New York museums or just on a smaller scale than this.
 The exhibition showed such a wide range of art from the traditional landscapes to cubism and the modern person.
 I liked the way the way that the curator set the exhibit up.
 It jumped around and as it flowed you saw the art from many perspectives.
 I advise readers in the New York area to take a trip down to see this exhibition.